pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Processing of set values
 ************************

-The :func:`Instrument.control <pymeasure.instruments.Instrument.control>`, and :func:`Instrument.setting <pymeasure.instruments.Instrument.setting>` allow a keyword argument `set_process` which must be a function that takes a value after validation and performs processing before value mapping.
+The :func:`Instrument.control <pymeasure.instruments.common_base.CommonBase.control>`, and :func:`Instrument.setting <pymeasure.instruments.common_base.CommonBase.setting>` allow a keyword argument `set_process` which must be a function that takes a value after validation and performs processing before value mapping.
 This function must return the processed value.
 This can be typically used for unit conversions as in the following example:

 .. testcode::